nunnatsa/piHatDraw/docs/ch5.md

    }
 }
 ```
 First, we make sure this is a GET request, then, we want to get the pixelSize query parameter from the request.
 To do that, we first need to call the request's ParseForm function, to process the form (line 3).
 Now we can access the form fields. in lines 5 – 12, we're getting the `pixelSize` query parameter as a string, converting it to an integer, and validating that it is indeed a number and that its value is between 1 and 20 pixels.
 If the validation fails, we are returning a JSON response with an error.
-The HTTP status is 400 “Bad Request”, because the input is wrong.
+The HTTP status is 400 "Bad Request", because the input is wrong.

 Next, we're creating a channel of a matrix of colors.
 This is the callback channel – we are sending it as a `ClientEventDownload` event to the controller (lines 15 – 16).
 In line 17, we are waiting for the controller to send a color matrix using the channel we provided.
 Until that happens, the request handler goroutine is blocked.